cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 6: Research Workshop

 For this class, you need to have selected a topic and date for your in-class oral report and be ready to locate reference and scholarly materials in the workshop .
-We welcome questions about the research process, as well as guidelines, as laid out in the `**handout**`.
+We welcome questions about the research process.

 ### Session 7: Writing Workshop

 We will use class time to practice skills of peer review, working with writing partners and discussing critical writing issues.
-You will have until midnight `**Thursday February 24**` to hand in your final draft--enough time to make minor adjustments but not to undertake a full revision, for which you will have a separate assignment `**due March 8**`.
+You will have until midnight to hand in your final draft—enough time to make minor adjustments but not to undertake a full revision, for which you will have a separate assignment.
 Please bring your draft in a form you can share.

 ### Session 8: Shakespeare, *The Taming of the Shrew*